techmahedy/zunoo/README.md

 {
     public function store(Request $request)
     {
-        //asume we have a url like http://www.example.com/?name=mahedi.
+        // Asume we have a url like http://www.example.com/?name=mahedi.
 Now we can check. if($request->has('name')){

         }

-        //We can also check form request data like if($request->has('name') && $request->has('email')){
+        // We can also check form request data like if($request->has('name') && $request->has('email')){

         }

-        //Now get the value from request like:
+        // Now get the value from request like:
         $name = $request->input('name');
         $email = $request->input('email');

+        // Also you can get the value like
+        $name = $request->name;
+        $email = $request->email;

+        // You can get the file data like
+        $image = $request->file
+        $image = $request->input('file');

-        //You can also use global request() helper like:
+        // You can also use global request() helper like:
         $name = request()->input('name');

-        //or
+        // Or using global request helper
         if(request()->has('name')){

         }